Hammat Tiberias: Hammath Tiberias North

 The first synagogue was discovered on the lake shore, the site being now covered by a hotel.
 It was uncovered in 1921 by Nachum Slouschz who was working under the sponsorship of the Jewish Palestine Exploration Society (JPES) and the Department of Antiquities, was a watershed event in the history of archaeology in the Land of Israel as the first archaeological dig conducted under Jewish auspices.

 Synagogue A, as it is known to archaeologists, stood on the shore of the Sea of Galilee, some 500 metres north of the city's south wall.
-The synagogue had he shape of a square basilical hall with a courtyard.
+The synagogue had the shape of a square basilical hall with a courtyard.
 It was built in three stages, without any change to the shape and size of the main hall: first built in c.
 250 CE, the main period of occupation was in the 4th-5th centuries, with a third period of use (whether as a synagogue is unclear) until the 10th-11th centuries.
 The mosaic floor was relaid several times, and the entrance, initially located, as typical for the "Galilee synagogue" type, on the southern side, was moved in the second phase to the northern wall, and in the third to the western wall.

 A 60 cm tall limestone menorah was uncovered there, which is now on display at the Israel Museum.
 An inscribed "Chair of Moses" was found in the eastern aisle.